oddinigwe/us_income_gap/README.md

 This depicts the widening income gaps for both males and females across all industries

+# CONCLUSION

+This analysis barely sctraches the surface of this ongoinng pertinent issue and further continuous research is recommended.

 ## AUTHOR'S NAME AND CONTACT

 Oddinigwe Onyemenem - oddinigwe@gmail.com